Dublin killing: Father-of-three gunned down outside house on way to work

 “There are parents with their kids getting brought to school; passing this and seeing things like this going on in their own area.”

-The murder of the man, whose identity is known but has not yet been officially released, is the second fatal shooting of the year.
+The murder of the man is the second fatal shooting of the year.

 Last month 23-year-old Zach Parker was shot dead as he left a gym in Swords, north Co Dublin, where he lived.